samuael/SVM-with_Sum-Kernel/README.md

 # SVM model with Sum-Mismatch kernel

+This implementation uses an Support Vector Machine(SVM) with Sum-Mismatch kernel to perform classification on DNA sequence data.

-## Kernel SVM with Sum-Mismatch kernal
+### Kernel SVM with Sum-Mismatch kernal

 African Institute of Machine Intelligence(AMMI) Academic year: 2022/23